 |Fig. 13 - Three mid-nineteenth century Seneca puzzle pouches.
 These all incorporate a central floral motif that is similar to the one on the pincushion in figure 14.|

 It’s impossible to know what this piece looked like or if it was actually a puzzle pouch although the description suggests that it was.
 A number of mid-nineteenth century Seneca puzzle pouches exist (figure 13) but it would be conjecture to attribute them to Caroline Parker.
-She is generally given credit for producing most of the beadwork that was illustrated in Lewis Henry Morgan’s Regents Reports to Cabinet of State (NY) that appeared in the early 1850s.
-In one of them is a pincushion (figure 14) with a central floral/star motif that is similar to those depicted on the pouches in figure 13.
+She and her immediate family are given credit for producing most of the beadwork that was illustrated in Lewis Henry Morgan’s Regents Reports to Cabinet of State (NY) that appeared in the early 1850s.
+One item is a pincushion (figure 14) with a central floral/star motif that is similar to those depicted on the pouches in figure 13.

 There are still many unanswered questions about puzzle pouches and very few documented examples exist.
 Perhaps in time, we will learn more about them.
 What follows is a small gallery of puzzle pouches that I have come across, many of which are of unknown origin.